ravindasenarath/aws-saa/README.md

   - Scale out/in to match demand
   - Ensure have minimum/maximum instances running
-  - ALG attributes
   - Launch template
     - AMI + Instance type
     - EC2 User date
     - EBS Volumes
     - Security Groups
     - SSH Key pair
     - IAM roles for ec2 instances
     - Network + Subnet info
     - Load balancer info
     - You can provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.
 Hence this is the correct option
   - Launch configuration
     - Old way
     - Immutable
     - You cannot use a launch configuration to provision capacity across multiple instance types using both On-Demand Instances and Spot Instances.
     - Can't change once created
   - Can scale based on cloud watch alarms
+  - Termination policies
+    - `default` Useful when Spot allocation strategy evaludated before any other policy.
+    - `AllocationStrategy` When instance type has changed
+    - `OldestLanuchTemplate` When launch template has changed
+    - `OldestLaunchConfiguration` When Launch configuration has changed
+    - `CLosestToNextInstanceHour` When maximize the use of your instances that have an hourly charge
+    - `NewestInstance` When testing new configuration
+    - `OldestInstance` When upgrading to a new EC2 instance type
+  - Move instances stand by mode to perform upgrade or troubleshooting

 ### ALG: Scaling policies
   - Target tracking scaling